tanzu-supply-chain/tanzu-build-samples/README.md

 ## Usage
 1. Follow instructions [below](#plugin-installation) to install the latest plugin
-2. run `tanzu build config --build-plan-source-type=file --build-plan-source platform-config.yaml --containerapp-registry <some-writable-registry>`
+2. run `tanzu build config --build-plan-source-type=file --build-plan-source platform-config.yaml --containerapp-registry <some-writable-registry>/{name}`
 3. cd into any one of the sample app in this repo
 4. Run `tanzu build --output-dir /tmp/tanzu` to build all apps, or `tanzu build my-app  --output-dir /tmp/tanzu` to build `my-app` only.

 Expected output:

-- Standard out should print:
+- Standard err should print:

     - List of ContainerApps found
     - Build log for each ContainerApp
     - Location of additional output files
     - Digest of built digest for each ContainerApp

-- A directory should be created in the directory you ran the command from (default is `tanzu/`, but can be customized via `tanzu build --output-dir ./some/dir/`)
+- A temporary directory should be created, but can be customized via `tanzu build --output-dir ./some/dir/`.
+This dir will be printed to stdout at the end of the build.

-- There will be a sub-directory for each built ContainerApp
+- There will be a sub-directory for each built ContainerApp.
+The contents will vary depending on the runtime

-    [feedback wanted: It doesn't clean the directory each build.
-So if you've built an app with a under a different name, the old results gets left here.
-Is this desirable behaviour?]

-- In each sub-directory, there will be:
-    - `containerapp.yaml` which is essentially the same as the ContainerApp config, but with the `.spec.build` removed and `.spec.image` filled in.
-    - `image.txt` which contains the full image digest for the built app.

 ##  Plugin Installation